 Along with Canada and Spain, the Russian Grand Prix is one of three F1 circuits staged in a former Olympic complex.
 Though relatively unknown outside the country prior to the 2014 Olympics, several Grand Prix later and a football World Cup to boot and Sochi is well and truly on the map as an international sporting destination.

 The event, though well-attended by domestic fans has not yet become a prime destination for the majority of international Grand Prix goers and the reasons are understandable if not entirely justified.

-Sochi Autodrome has the look and feel off a theme park that should have closed its doors forty years ago and lacks the sense of history and myth that accompany circuits in Formula One’s European heartland.
-The location too, far from an iconic world class city like Singapore or Abu Dhabi keeps it low on the radar for your typical globe-trotting F1 fan.
+Sochi Autodrome has the look and feel of a theme park that should have closed its doors forty years ago and lacks the sense of history and myth that accompany circuits in Formula One’s European heartland.
+The location too, far from an iconic world-class city like Singapore or Abu Dhabi keeps it low on the radar for your typical globe-trotting F1 fan.